jaegertracing/jaeger/GOVERNANCE.md

 ## Emeritus Maintainers

-Former maintainers are recognized with an honorary _Emeritus Maintainer_ status, and have their names permanently listed in the [README](./README.md#emeritus-maintainers) as a form of gratitude for their contributions.
+Former maintainers are recognized with an honorary _Emeritus Maintainer_ status, and have their names permanently listed in the [MAINTAINERS](./MAINTAINERS.md#emeritus-maintainers) file as a form of gratitude for their contributions.

 ## GitHub Project Administration